-Capital assets, which include land and infrastructure improvements, are reported in the governmental activities column in the government-wide financial statements.
+Capital assets, which include monuments, signs and streets, are reported in the governmental activities column in the government-wide financial statements.
 Capital assets are defined by the District as assets with an initial, individual cost of more than \$5,000.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair market value at the date of donation.